Dpdl-io/DpdlEngine/README.md

 Dpdl is a <ins>**rapid development** programming language</ins> and <ins>**constrained device** framework</ins> with built-in database technology.
 Dpdl enables access to the Java platform JRE API and to external java libraries and supports the <ins>embedding and on-the-fly execution</ins>
 of other programming languages like **ANSI C, C++, Python, Julia, JavaScript, Lua, Ruby, Java and Clojure** directly within Dpdl code.

+Further programming languages and natural language interpreters can be implemented as extensions and embedded via a dedicated plug-in interface and configuration.
+Dpdl is self contained, portable and highly customizable via a dedicated extensible interface.
+For example the ROOT C++ Data Analysis framework from Cern is also available as Dpdl language plug-in.

-This makes Dpdl a powerful development platform due to the fact that software written with Dpdl will be enabled to access thousands of existing high-quality software libraries.
+These features make Dpdl a powerful development platform for rapid prototyping, in particular also due to the fact that software written with Dpdl will be enabled to access thousands of existing high-quality software libraries.
 Dpdl is not intended to replace, but to enable integration of different technologies seamlessly to leverage fast prototyping and facilitate research and development.

-Dpdl is self contained and is highly customizable via a dedicated extension interface.
-Further programming languages or natural language interpreters can be implemented and embedded via a dedicated plugin-in interface and configuration.
-For example the ROOT C++ Data Analysis framework from Cern is also available as Dpdl language plug-in.

 <p align="center">
 	<img src="https://www.dpdl.io/images/platform/Dpdl_programming_language_framework_small.png" width="95%" height="95%">